gregr/ina/nscheme/README.md

 ### Design improvements

-- Include quasiquote, (maybe even match, if records cooperate) in initial env

-- Have quasiquote roll up quotes and preserve provenance when possible, rather than unrolling them into cons and vector construction expressions.

 - Fix environments to not be O(n^2)
   - But avoid depending on global/dynamic-parameter state
   - Represent marks and addresses as records with a semi-unique id for improved lookup performance